 Children may misbehave when they’re hungry or tired.
 If you ensure they have eaten adequately and take naps regularly, you may have fewer tantrums to contend with.
 While this is easier said than done, realizing that a child might be overtired can help us parents deal with unruly behavior.

-Children also misbehave when they’re feeling angry or frustrated, especially if they’re told “no.” We don’t want to give them everything they want, whenever they want it.
-But we expect that children throw tantrums when they aren’t given their way.
+Children also misbehave when they’re feeling angry or frustrated, especially if they’re told “no.” Sometimes they want to do something on their own but we can’t let them yet.
+We don’t want to give them everything they want, whenever they want it.
+But we do expect that children throw tantrums when they aren’t given their way.

 Give your children the attention they deserve.